-Wildfires are blazing a climate-change-driven path of destruction across California.
+The historic drought and warmer temperatures are stoking fears of an early wildfire season.
 Areas in the state scorched by wildfires increased fivefold from 1979 to 2019.
 The following year, the burn area more than doubled.

-And the risk of wildfire is hardly confined to the western United States.
-A new United Nations report warns of a “global wildfire crisis” and predicts that extreme wildfires could increase by 57% by the end of the century.
+And a new United Nations report warns of a “global wildfire crisis” and predicts that extreme wildfires could increase by 57% by the end of the century.

 With fire comes the threat of property loss for homeowners.